chriskyriazo/Disaster-Response-Pipeline-project/README.md

 > ### 1.
 ETL Pipeline

-The etl.py file contains data a cleaning pipeline in python that:
+The etl.py file contains a cleaning pipeline in python that:

 * Loads the files messages.csv and categories.csv which contains the messages and the categories of them
 * Merges the two datasets